 Addison's disease is rare in cats, it is thought to occur as a result of an autoimmune condition.
 It can also occur if a cat has a space occupying mass/tumor within or compressing its adrenal gland.

 Diagnosing Addison's Disease in Cats

 In order to diagnose a cat with Addison's disease, your veterinarian will start by performing a full physical examination and obtaining a patient history.
 If Addison's disease is suspected, a series of diagnostic tests will be recommended to check organ function and look for any indications of disease.

 Treatment of Addison's Disease in Cats

 Depending on how severe your cat's Addison's disease is will determine the treatment course.
-IV fluids to help correct dehydration and provide electrolytes and medications to help with the steroid and electrolyte issues are most commonly used.
+IV fluids help correct dehydration and restore electrolyte levels to normal.
+Hormone replacement treatment can often be started while the animal is being stabilized.
 Addison's disease cannot be cured so lifelong management of the disease is necessary with the use of medications.
 Long term prognosis is good for most cats with Addison's disease unless the reason for the disease is due to a tumor.